Art-A-Hack/art-a-hack.github.io/app/_projects/2016/metaverse-art-gallery.md

 	<figcaption>The website design for managing virtual assets</figcaption>
 </figure>

-Working from Unity 3D sketches, developers on the team crated a basic prototype that focused on essential feature.
+Working from Unity 3D sketches, developers on the team created a basic prototype that focused on essential feature.
 It is now ready to be extended and expanded for the next future iteration.

 Challenges the team faced included learning the AltSpaceVR development platform, as well as [three.js](http://threejs.org/) in a constrained timeframe.
 Another challenge was making the VR user interface as simple as possible, while maintaining all the management capabilities on the website.